brandoncaulfield/sap-nw-abap-trial-docker-windows/README.md

 2. Downlaod the [SAP NW ABAP Trial .rar files](https://developers.sap.com/trials-downloads.html)

-3. Create a new folder in the local repo folder that you just cloned called **sapdownload**
+3. Create a new folder in the local repo folder that you just cloned called **sapdownloads**

-4. Copy the extracted rar files to the **sapdownload** folder
+4. Copy the extracted rar files to the **sapdownloads** folder

 5. Open Command Prompt or PowerShell and navigate to the local repo folder and run the docker build command: